superduper-io/superduper/docs/hr/content/docs/walkthrough/selecting_data.md

 # Selecting data

-After inserting data to `superduperdb`, it may be queries with a `Select` query.
+After inserting data to `superduperdb`, it may be queried with a `Select` query.

 ## MongoDB

-MongoDB offers 2 types of basic `Select` query.
-All basic forms supported by the `pymongo` API are also supported.
+MongoDB offers two types of basic `Select` query, which reflect the possibilites supported by the `pymongo` query API:

 ### Find